ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 ## Setting up a LUKS encrypted volume with Endurance {{site.data.keyword.blockstorageshort}}

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
-Click [here](accessing_block_storage_linux.html) for how to access {{site.data.keyword.blockstorageshort}} with Linux.
+For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to MPIO iSCSI LUNs on Linux](accessing_block_storage_linux.html).

-**Note**: The process of data encryption creates a load on the host that might potentially impact performance.
+The process of data encryption creates a load on the host that might potentially impact performance.
+{:note}

 1. Type the following at a shell prompt as root to install the required package:   <br/>
    ```